 The PlayStation 4 features a one-year warranty from the manufacturer, beginning the day the console is purchased.

-Thanks to some minor tweaks and internal upgrades, the PlayStation 4 maintains its place as one of, if not the premier dedicated gaming platform.
-If you’re looking to play some video games and don’t plan to sweat the small stuff, you’ve come to right place.
+Thanks to some minor tweaks and internal upgrades, the PlayStation 4 maintains its place as one of, if not the, premier dedicated gaming platforms.
+If you’re looking to play some video games and don’t plan to sweat the small stuff, you’ve come to the right place.

 Is there a better alternative?

 Not right now, and likely not until the next generation releases.

 The Nintendo Switch is an excellent console, but it’s hard to call it an alternative.
 The Switch can be used as a handheld or docked console.
 To do that, it compromises on visual quality.
 Nintendo’s console also has a far different game library, so your choice depends on what you want to play.

 Microsoft’s Xbox One X, however, is clearly a step behind the PlayStation 4, despite being much more powerful.
 Some gamers may still prefer it (if you’re a serious Gears fan, for example), but most will be better off sticking to Sony’s console.

 That said, though, the PlayStation 5 is almost here, and you might be better off waiting for it, as it will play many of the same games on its system right at launch.